HarvardPL/formulog/docs/tutorial/tutorial.md

 wf(G, T, k_star) :- wf(G, T, k_base).
 ```

-Horn clauses are read right to left, so this rule is saying that types that are well-formed at kind base are also well-formed at kind star.
+Horn clauses are implications (read right to left), so this rule is saying that types that are well-formed at kind base are also well-formed at kind star.
 Identifiers beginning with an uppercase letter are logic programming variables, which are implicitly universally quantified across the entire rule.

 Wf-Fun is not too bad to encode either: